Room: King Willem Alexander

 Session Description

-This session looks at the integration of renewable hydrogen with biofuel production.
-Important questions of flexibilization and carbon availability are addressed examples of optimizing the process integrations are shown.
+This oral session looks at the integration of renewable hydrogen with biofuel production.
+Important questions of flexibilization and carbon availability are addressed and examples of optimizing process integrations are shown.

 Chair